pakornkub/git-action-react/README.md

 # Jenkinsfile Config

-1. edit mode in environment for build case "production" or "staging"
+1. Deploy to IIS : Change mode "production" or "staging" for deploy to web server